-- All staff will record and report concerns in line with The Manual (see section 16) and Keeping Records of Child Protection and Welfare Concerns: Guidance for Early Years Settings, Schools and Colleges (2014).
+- All staff will record and report concerns in line with The Manual and Keeping Records of Child Protection and Welfare Concerns Guidance (April 2019).

 - The Safeguarding Lead will telephone or email East Sussex’s Single Point of Advice (SPOA) to notify them of a safeguarding concern and follow instructions on completion of East Sussex’s Statement or Referral Form.
 (Further guidance on what information to provide is in The Manual.)